Controlling digital learning processes

 AI Assistance

-Artificial Intelligence will be a central driver.
-It enables personalized learning paths, suggests appropriate content, and assists personnel developers and trainers with routine tasks.
-An LMS with AI features can specifically prompt learners, consolidate questions, and automatically evaluate results.
+Artificial intelligence will be a central driver.
+It enables personalized learning paths, suggests suitable content, and supports HR developers and trainers in routine tasks.
+An LMS with AI features can effectively prompt learners, bundle questions, and automatically evaluate results.

 Competence Orientation